LaunchMenu-archive/Adjust-Archive_20200308/packages/gui/src/modules/location/REAME.md

 -   Settings store one or more location ids
 -   Location manager tracks modulesettings using the location, in order to detect when a location is no longer used and can be destroyed
 -   Location module can obtain the settings condition to change, through the ModuleReference (by converting it to a ModuleID and obtaining the module)

+## TODO:

+Change location path to an array form, rather than labeled ancestors (since a location ancestor doesn't know the label of its child)